choria-io/website/docs/content/concepts/large_scale/_index.md

 The component that owns this process is the *Choria Provisioner* and within *Choria Server* a special mode can be enabled by using JWT tokens.

 The *Choria Broker* has a special mode that enables unprovisioned fleet nodes to connect using unverified TLS connections.
-At first this seems risky to unverified and verified TLS connections, however we have several mitigations to make this safe:
+At first this seems risky to allow unverified and verified TLS connections, however we have several mitigations to make this safe:

  * Unverified TLS support is off by default
- * Connections coming in on unverified **MUST** present a `provision.jwt` that **MUST** validate using the public certificate the broker has in its configuration
+ * Connections coming in on unverified connections **MUST** present a *provision.jwt* that **MUST** validate using the public certificate the broker has in its configuration
- * Only servers with a `provision.jwt` is allowed to connect, those servers have very strict permissions.
+ * Only servers with a *provision.jwt* is allowed to connect, those servers have very strict permissions.
 They cannot communicate with any other unprovisioned servers and may only start a specific few agents
  * The *Choria Provisioner* **MUST** connect over verified TLS and must present a password matching one the broker has in its configuration.
 Only the *Choria Provisioner* can make requests to unprovisioned nodes.
- * The entire provisioning is isolated within the broker in an Account - meaning there is no Choria communications between provisioned and unprovisioned nodes
+ * The entire provisioning system is isolated within the broker in an Account - meaning there is no Choria communications between provisioned and unprovisioned nodes
+ * Life-cycle events are transported into the Choria account and into Streams to facilitate a central audit stream

 This means the central - redundant - broker infrastructure can be used to accept unprovisioned nodes, it also means the *Choria Provisioner* can use *Choria Streams* for leader election and have it be hosted on a reliable cluster without dedicating resources to provisioning.